Mail at CIMS

 To disable mail-forwarding, simply delete the file, or leave it completely blank.
 For more information on mail forwarding and mail aliases, please see the Unix man page.

 If you would like to set up an automated response to all of your incoming mail, you can use the vacation program or use the web interface described below.
 This can be useful if you plan to go on vacation and will not be reading your mail, or at any time you want to generate an immediate response to each sender.
-If you decide to use the web interface described below, do not set this up directly by typing vacation at the command line.
-This will overwite your
+If you decide to use the web interface described below, do not set this up directly by typing vacation at the command line, use the web interface only.

 The default length of time between auto-replies to each sender address is one week, so multiple messages from a given sender will not generate a new response to each message they send.
-However, it can be configured to respond more frequently, such as once per day, or to each message you receive.
+However, it can be configured to respond more frequently or less frequently, such as once per day or once per 2 weeks, or to each message you receive from the same sender.
 All incoming messages will be processed and delivered as they would under normal circumstances in which automated replies were not being generated.

-If you use this Web Interface please be aware that it sets up your
+If you use this Web Interface please be aware that it uses

-For the case where you use the web interface to forward mail, an X-Loop header is added to the forwarded mail.
+When you use the web interface (Mail Configurator) to forward mail, an X-Loop header is added to the forwarded mail.
 This header is used to detect mail loops, so if you forward to another account which also uses an X-Loop header to determine whether mail should be forwarded, the addition of this header will cause email at the other account not to be forwarded.

 To access the web interface go to the Mail Configurator.